-At the end of the war in Europe, in May 1945, some of the Fridericianum students who had no family in Switzerland were interned in old, empty hotels in remote places like Churwalden and Parpan.
-Again I was fortunate, being able to stay at La Couronne, my mother's parents' hotel-restaurant-café in Orbe, Canton de Vaud, in the French-speaking part of Switzerland.
-I lived there for two and a half years with Grandfather Arthur Reymond, Grandmother Marguerite Reymond, and Arthur's mother, Louise Capt Reymond.
-Occasionally I could visit old school friends, and am still in contact with a few of them.
+At the end of the war in Europe, in May 1945, some of the Fridericianum students who had no family in Switzerland were interned in empty, old hotels in remote places like Churwalden, Parpan and Seewis.
+Again I was fortunate, being able to stay at La Couronne, my mother's parents' hotel-café in Orbe, Canton de Vaud, in the French-speaking part of Switzerland.
+I lived there for two and a half years with Grandmother Marguerite (née Heuby, 1889-1970), Grandfather Arthur Reymond (1886-1971), and Great-grandmother Louise Capt Reymond.